 Before I mention anything else I should say that I had a ton of help from several programmers and engineers up to their necks in other projects!

 After measuring the area I determined that three projectors would need to work in unison to create a seamless timeline.
-Then we added a forth projector to display a list of all our products.
+Then we added a fourth projector to display a list of all our products.
 This was no simple task.
 We could either try to sync four separate videos, or try to split one very large video between four displays.
 Either way, it would take a ton of computing power and after sourcing long-life, short-throw projectors, I didn’t have a lot of budget left for the computer.

 Sometimes the answer is right under your nose.
 We decided to use Unity (a video game editor) to run the project because this would tax the system less than a video.